Does TLS Email Encryption Meet Compliance Requirements?

 “Valid encryption processes for data in motion are those which comply, as appropriate, with NIST Special Publications 800-52, Guidelines for the Selection and Use of Transport Layer Security (TLS) Implementations; 800-77, Guide to IPsec VPNs; or 800-113, Guide to SSL VPNs, or others which are Federal Information Processing Standards (FIPS) 140-2 validated.”

-In other words, if TLS is configured to meet NIST standards, it can be used.
+In other words, it can be used if TLS is configured to meet NIST standards with up-to-date ciphers.
 Emails do not need to be encrypted at rest.
-If they are, it can provide protection from liability if a breach occurs.
+If they are, it can protect from liability if a breach occurs.
 TLS-only email encryption is good enough for email security under HIPAA; however, each organization must perform its own risk analysis and determine what level of encryption is appropriate to minimize risk.

-TLS Okay?
-YES, but consider your internal Risk Analysis.
+Is TLS Email Encryption Okay for Compliance?
+YES, but consider your internal risk analysis.

 GLBA: Gramm-Leach-Bliley Act

-With respect to email encryption, GLBA has a Safeguards Rule.
-This rule does not reference any particular technology or encryption mechanism, instead it focuses on ensuring that each organization:
+GLBA has a Safeguards Rule that discusses the requirements for email encryption.
+This rule does not reference any particular technology or encryption mechanism.
+Instead, it focuses on ensuring that each organization:

 “…sets forth standards for developing, implementing, and maintaining reasonable administrative, technical, and physical safeguards to protect the security, confidentiality, and integrity of customer information.”